-- Faculties/Accredited Institutions must have in place mechanisms to collect, review and, where appropriate, respond to feedback from candidates, supervisors, examiners, external parties and others concerned with postgraduate research programmes.
+- Schools/Accredited Institutions must have in place mechanisms to collect, review and, where appropriate, respond to feedback from candidates, supervisors, examiners, external parties and others concerned with postgraduate research programmes.
 Separate arrangements should exist for obtaining individual and collective feedback.
 The feedback and review cycle should normally occur at least annually.
 Faculty Graduate Schools should also collect, review and, where appropriate, respond to student feedback on their training activities.

 Teaching and Demonstrating Duties

 - Research students may be asked to undertake teaching or demonstrating duties, after appropriate training.
-Faculties/Accredited Institutions should ensure that such activities, including preparation for marking, do not make excessive demands on the student's time and so detract from the research.
-As far as possible, Faculties/Accredited Institutions should comply with guidelines laid down by the relevant Research Council on working hours and with the University's Code of Practice for Part-time Tutors which can be found in the Quality Handbook.
+Schools/Accredited Institutions should ensure that such activities, including preparation for marking, do not make excessive demands on the student's time and so detract from the research.
+As far as possible, Schools/Accredited Institutions should comply with guidelines laid down by the relevant Research Council on working hours and with the University's Code of Practice for Part-time Tutors which can be found in the Quality Handbook.

 Health and Safety